 There are two axes in the model.
-The axis in vertical line is "open and distance learning (ODL) including face-to-face and other media" versus "network".
-The dimension in horizontal axis is "product" versus "process".
-These axes describe the possibilities of teaching in the network (note that sections can be overlapping and e-learning course can contain aspects from one or more sections):
+The vertical axis is "open and distance learning (ODL) including face-to-face and other media" versus "network".
+The horizontal axis is "product" versus "process".
+These axes describe the possibilities of teaching in the network (note that sections can be overlapping and an e-learning course can contain aspects from one or more sections).

-First, network in e-learning could be seen as a delivery tool for teaching where the network is mainly supporting face-to-face teaching.
-This seemed to be an easy and helpful way to give access to information for students, practicum teachers and the staff alike.
+First, a network in e-learning could be seen as a delivery tool for teaching where the network is mainly supporting face-to-face teaching.
+This seemed to be an easy and helpful way to give access to information for student-teachers, practicum teachers and lecturers alike.
 The materials included instruction, forms and timetables.

-Secondly, network in e-learning is not only a delivery tool for teaching but the focus is more in studying in the network and individual learning.
-E.g. teacher puts interactive learning materials for students to the course website.
+Secondly, the network in e-learning is not only a delivery tool for teaching but the focus is more in studying in the network and individual learning.
+E.g. the lecturer puts interactive learning materials for student-teachers on the course website.
 (PRODUCT - NETWORK).
 The students had access to guides for collecting materials and doing observation in psychology, pedagogy and visual arts.
-This part of implementation also seemed to be relevant according to the student feedback.
+This part of the implementation also seemed to be relevant, according to the student feedback.

-Thirdly, network is supporting face-to-face teaching but there are also interactive activities online, e.g. tutoring discussions with chat or newsgroup.
-Network is not only a delivery tool for materials.
+Thirdly, the network is supporting face-to-face teaching but there are also interactive activities online, e.g. tutoring discussions with chat or newsgroup.
+The network is not only a delivery tool for materials.
 (ODL INCLUDING FACE-TO-FACE AND OTHER MEDIA - PROCESS).
 In the pilot study the students had the possibility to use chat and a discussion forum.
 The forum was meant for exchange of ideas and experiences, but maybe the contacts during practicum in the kindergarten were more important, because only about one fifth of the students used the interactive possibilities provided.

-Fourthly, network is the working environment in e-learning where activity of the learner is essential.
+Fourthly, the network is the working environment in e-learning where activity of the learner is essential.
 Producing knowledge in collaboration is possible in a way that has never been possible before.
 (PROCESS - NETWORK).
-Different intentions of using e-learning as a way to process the practicum experiences into a new collaborative understanding was discussed but not implemented.
+Different intentions of using e-learning as a way to process the practicum experiences into a new collaborative understanding were discussed but not implemented.
 The work of a kindergarten teacher is often interaction face-to-face.
-With children the action is here and now (see Reunamo, 2003).
+With children the action is 'here and now' (see Reunamo, 2003).
 The work with co-workers is primarily group work happening in the same space and time.
 The processes include personal, intimate and private matters, which often are confidential and develop through a sustaining mutual understanding and trust.
-These conditions contrast with the characteristics of virtual learning environment as it is often time and place independent, not face-to-face, and the group work happens through discussion groups, shared files etc. Developing enduring and trustworthy interaction is questionable.
-Virtual has no absolute value, but it depends on the subject.
+These conditions contrast with the characteristics of a virtual learning environment as it is often time and place independent, not face-to-face, and the group work happens through discussion groups, shared files etc. Developing enduring and trustworthy interaction is questionable.
+Virtuality has no absolute value, but it depends on the subject.
 The more the subject deals with delivering and producing knowledge, the better.
-It was concluded that for personal, social and emotional processes the virtual environment can not at the time of writing compete with actual interaction in the same time and place.
+For personal, social and emotional processes the virtual environment can not, at the time of writing, compete with face-to-face interaction.